 Difficult teenager?
 Let’s call them teenagers facing difficult times.
-Teenagers (13 to 19 years of age) find it difficult to cope up with changes happening mentally, physically and in their surroundings due to puberty, hormonal changes, social pressures, and confusions with a variety of career choices and stress for achieving their goals, etc. Especially, the absence of parents or any parent is expected to cause more pressures and unfavourable conditions to teenagers.
+Teenagers (13 to 19 years of age) find it difficult to cope up with changes happening mentally, physically, and in their surroundings due to puberty, hormonal changes, social pressures, and confusion with a variety of career choices and stress for achieving their goals, etc. Especially, the absence of parents or any parent is expected to cause more pressures and unfavourable conditions for teenagers.

 There are multiple issues faced by teenagers today.
-However, parents who spend time with their children, have faith in them and are friendly help these children cope up and evolve beautifully when they grow!
+However, parents who spend time with their children, have faith in them, and are friendly to help these children cope up and evolve beautifully when they grow!

 Here’s how to deal with a difficult teenager: